5 easy, budget-friendly fall decor tips…

 Listen, I love me some Homegoods as much as the next gal.
 Maybe even more.
 Some have their zen time at yoga class.
 For me, it’s wandering the aisles, zoning out at the loveliness in Homegoods.
 BUT, we must know when to say when.

-If you dream of pumpkin placemats, then maybe it’s ok to purchase.
+Then, if you find yourself dreaming of pumpkin placemats, then maybe it’s ok to purchase.
 Otherwise, let’s proceed to decorate sans the placemats, ok?

 This little pom pom pumpkin in our daughter’s room is one of my favorite seasonal crafts we’ve tackled!
 We had so much fun making it together, too…much more fun than plopping a random pumpkin statuette into a shopping cart.

-5. If you have one seasonal element in half of the rooms in your home, consider it a win.
+5. If you have one seasonal element in half of the rooms in your home, consider it fall decor win.

-I hope that these 5 little ideas give you somewhat of a space to exhale.
+I hope that these 5 little fall decor ideas give you somewhat of a space to exhale.
 We should enjoy the seasons, and embrace them at home without allowing ourselves to get stressed by the process.
-Welcome fall!!
-We’re ready for you!!